AstroNvim/astrocommunity/README.md

 **Note:**
 - You can disable imports by setting the enabled option to false.
 Also, you have two options to modify an existing plugin: you can use the full repository name, like "m4xshen/smartcolumn.nvim", or the module name, like "catppuccin".
 Keep in mind that the module name may differ from the folder name.
-- We advice you to avoid using shorthands whenever importing a plugin to further customize it.
+- We advise you to avoid using shorthands whenever importing a plugin to further customize it.
 Use the full import path.

 ## Contributing